dsg-innosource/foreflow-docs/tables-properties.md

     -   For example, You might like to make available a _Hire Form_ only when an employee record has a _Status_ such as _Candidate_ in the _Employees_ table.

--   Another use case is to display a form for a table with a _Has Many_ relationship to the selected table.
+-   Another use case is to display a form for a table with _Has Many_ relationships to the selected table.

     -   For example, You might like to add or edit one or more records in the related _Emergency Contact_ table through the _Manage Emergency Contacts_ Form from the _Employees_ table.